infinityworks/101-Sessions/sessions/Snowflake-100/102/02-automating-data-ingestion-with-snowpipes/README.md

 ## Pipe status

 We can test the system by using the AWS CLI to push data into S3 and watch it be consumed in Snowflake.
-Similarly to testing the stage, run:
+This time, we will load individual json files, rather than an aggregate file.

+To aquire this, use the AWS CLI; note you will need a valid AWS session.

+    aws s3 cp --recursive s3://snowflake-101/transactions/ transactions/

+To push this to your bucket:

-    aws s3 cp /path/to/file/transactions.json s3://<bucket-name>/transactions.json
+    aws s3 cp --recursive transactions/ s3://<bucket-name>/transactions/

 The pipe takes 5-10s to pick up the notification and we can see how many files are queued for ingestion using: